peterhinch/micropython-iot/README.md

 Server-side applications should create and run a `server.run` task.
 This runs forever and takes the following args:
- 1. `loop` The event loop.
- 2. `expected` A set of expected client ID strings.
+ 1. `expected` A set of expected client ID strings.
- 3. `verbose=False` If `True` output diagnostic messages.
+ 2. `verbose=False` If `True` output diagnostic messages.
- 4. `port=8123` TCP/IP port for connection.
+ 3. `port=8123` TCP/IP port for connection.
 Must match clients.
- 5. `timeout=2000` Timeout for outage detection in ms. Must match the timeout of all `Client` instances.
+ 4. `timeout=2000` Timeout for outage detection in ms. Must match the timeout of all `Client` instances.

 The `expected` arg causes the server to produce a warning message if an